 anti-avoidance provisions may apply to ‘disguised employment’ situations

 - Weighing up the pros and cons.
 Often, an LLP is likely to be more attractive to those who would, in any event, have formed a partnership.
-Rather than a limited company, but who seek the benefit of limited liability.
+Rather than a limited company, but which seeks the benefit of limited liability.

 Let our accountants in London make things easier to understand for you.
 We’re friendly, proactive, young and keep up with all the latest developments in your business to make sure you’re on top of your game.